HOME • SEARCH • EMAIL • ABOUT

 Studies

-Pharmacological studies on Sterculia foetida leaves: Extract of leaves on various animal models showed CNS depressant activity and antiinflammatory activity observed as decreased exploratory activity in mice and potentiation of pentobarbitone sleeping time in normal and chronic pentobarbitione-treated mice.
-The extract also showed significant antiinflammatory activity in acute carrageenan-induced rat paw edema.
+Extract of leaves on various animal models showed CNS depressant activity and anti-inflammatory activity observed as decreased exploratory activity in mice and potentiation of pentobarbitone sleeping time in normal and chronic pentobarbitone-treated mice.
+The extract also showed significant anti-inflammatory activity in acute carrageenan-induced rat paw edema.
+(1)

 Mitogenic Activity: